-- A. The following uses of the MTCS system and Internet resources or accounts are considered unacceptable: - 1.
-Users will not use the MTCS system to access, review, upload, download, store, print, post, receive, transmit, or distribute: - a. pornographic, obscene, or sexually explicit material or other visual depictions that are harmful to minors; - b. obscene, abusive, profane, lewd, vulgar, rude, inflammatory, threatening, disrespectful, or sexually explicit language; - c. materials that use language or images that are inappropriate in the education setting or disruptive to the educational process; - d. information or materials that could cause damage or danger of disruption to the educational process; - e. materials that use language or images that advocate violence or discrimination toward other people (hate literature) or that may constitute harassment or discrimination. - 2.
-Users will not use the MTCS system to knowingly or recklessly post, transmit, or distribute false or defamatory information about a person or organization, or to harass another person, or to engage in personal attacks, including prejudicial or discriminatory attacks. - 3.
-Users will not use the MTCS system to engage in any illegal act or violate any local, state, or federal statute or law. - 4.
-Users will not use the MTCS system to vandalize, damage, or disable the property of another person or organization, will not make deliberate attempts to degrade or disrupt equipment, software, or system performance by spreading computer viruses or by any other means, will not tamper with, modify, or change the MTCS system software, hardware, or wiring or take any action to violate MTCS's security system, and will not use the MTCS system in such a way as to disrupt the use of the system by other users.
+A. The following uses of the MTCS system and Internet resources or accounts are considered unacceptable:

+1. Users will not use the MTCS system to access, review, upload, download, store, print, post, receive, transmit, or distribute:

+a. pornographic, obscene, or sexually explicit material or other visual depictions that are harmful to minors;

+b. obscene, abusive, profane, lewd, vulgar, rude, inflammatory, threatening, disrespectful, or sexually explicit language;

+c. materials that use language or images that are inappropriate in the education setting or disruptive to the educational process;

+d. information or materials that could cause damage or danger of disruption to the educational process;

+e. materials that use language or images that advocate violence or discrimination toward other people (hate literature) or that may constitute harassment or discrimination.

+2. Users will not use the MTCS system to knowingly or recklessly post, transmit, or distribute false or defamatory information about a person or organization, or to harass another person, or to engage in personal attacks, including prejudicial or discriminatory attacks.

+3. Users will not use the MTCS system to engage in any illegal act or violate any local, state, or federal statute or law.

+4. Users will not use the MTCS system to vandalize, damage, or disable the property of another person or organization, will not make deliberate attempts to degrade or disrupt equipment, software, or system performance by spreading computer viruses or by any other means, will not tamper with, modify, or change the MTCS system software, hardware, or wiring or take any action to violate MTCS's security system, and will not use the MTCS system in such a way as to disrupt the use of the system by other users.

-- 5. Users will not use the MTCS system to gain unauthorized access to information resources or to access another person's materials, information, or files without the implied or direct permission of that person. - 6.
-Users will not use the MTCS system to post private information about another person, personal contact information about themselves or other persons, or other personally identifiable information, including, but not limited to, addresses, telephone numbers, school addresses, work addresses, identification numbers, account numbers, access codes or passwords, labeled photographs, or other information that would make the individual's identity easily traceable, and will not repost a message that was sent to the user privately without permission of the person who sent the message. - a.
-This paragraph does not prohibit the posting of employee contact information on MTCS webpages or communications between employees and other individuals when such communications are made for education-related purposes (i.e., communications with parents or other staff members related to students). - b.
+5. Users will not use the MTCS system to gain unauthorized access to information resources or to access another person's materials, information, or files without the implied or direct permission of that person.
+6. Users will not use the MTCS system to post private information about another person, personal contact information about themselves or other persons, or other personally identifiable information, including, but not limited to, addresses, telephone numbers, school addresses, work addresses, identification numbers, access codes or passwords, labeled photographs, or other information that would make the individual's identity easily traceable, and will not repost a message that was sent to the user privately without permission of the person who sent the message.

+a.
+This paragraph does not prohibit the posting of employee contact information on MTCS webpages or communications between employees and other individuals when such communications are made for education-related purposes (i.e., communications with parents or other staff members related to students).

+b.
 Employees creating or posting school-related webpages may include personal contact information about themselves on a webpage.
-However, employees may not post personal contact information or other personally identifiable information about students unless: - 1. such information is classified by MTCS as directory information and verification is made that MTCS has not received notice from a parent/guardian or eligible student that such information is not to be designated as directory information in accordance with Policy 515; or - 2. such information is not classified by MTCS as directory information but written consent for release of the information to be posted has been obtained from a parent/guardian or eligible student in accordance with Policy 515.
+However, employees may not post personal contact information or other personally identifiable information about students unless:

+1. such information is classified by MTCS as directory information and verification is made that MTCS has not received notice from a parent/guardian or eligible student that such information is not to be designated as directory information in accordance with Policy 515; or c.
+These prohibitions specifically prohibit a user from utilizing the MTCS system to post personal information about a user or another individual on social networks, including, but not limited to, social networks such as "Facebook," "Twitter/"X," "Instagram," "Snapchat," "TikTok," "Reddit," and similar websites or applications.

+2. such information is not classified by MTCS as directory information but written consent for release of the information to be posted has been obtained from a parent/guardian or eligible student in accordance with Policy 515.